 - (1) Distances specified in this section shall be measured from the property line of one use to the property line of the other.
-The distance between an adult entertainment establishment and a residentially zoned district shall be measured from the property line of the use to the nearest point of the boundary line of the residential zoning district. - (2) An adult entertainment establishment shall be located at least five (500) feet from any religious assembly, education facility, public recreational facility, day care center, public assembly, cultural services, home for adults, life care facility, or residential zoning district in existence on the date on which the establishment obtains its zoning permit. - (3) No adult entertainment establishment shall be located within one thousand (1,000) feet of any adult store or other adult establishment. - (4) No adult entertainment establishment shall display adult media, depictions of specified sexual activities or specified anatomical areas in its window, or in a manner visible from the street, highway, or public sidewalk, or the property of others.
-Window areas shall remain transparent. - (5) Exterior lighting shall be installed in accordance with Sec.
-58-18.15 of this chapter to illuminate the parking area, walkways, and all entrances to the establishment. - (6) Hours of operation shall not extend after 1:00 am.
+The distance between an adult entertainment establishment and a residentially zoned district shall be measured from the property line of the use to the nearest point of the boundary line of the residential zoning district. - (2) An adult entertainment establishment shall be located at least five (500)350 feet from any religious assembly, education facility, public recreational facility, day care center, public assembly, cultural services, home for adults, life care facility, or residential zoning district in existence on the date on which the establishment obtains its zoning permit. - (3) Any protected use listed in subsection (2) of this section may begin operation within 350 feet of a sexually oriented business only if the owner of the protected use, in addition to any other requirements of this Code, gives the Town a written statement that it acknowledges the presence of the sexually oriented business(es) and voluntarily waives the protection of subsection (c) of this section as to the sexually oriented business(es) for as long as the sexually oriented business(es) or any successor thereto remains.
+This written statement does not waive the protection of this section as to any sexually oriented business established or relocated after the written statement.
+If a sexually oriented business is discontinued for a period of two years or more, then it must comply with the setback requirements of this section regardless of any such written statements by protected uses. - No adult entertainment establishment shall be located within one thousand (1,000) feet of any adult store or other adult establishment. - No adult entertainment establishment shall display adult media, depictions of specified sexual activities or specified anatomical areas in its window, or in a manner visible from the street, highway, or public sidewalk, or the property of others.
+Window areas shall remain transparent. - (5)(6) Exterior lighting shall be installed in accordance with Sec.
+58-18.15 of this chapter to illuminate the parking area, walkways, and all entrances to the establishment. - (7) Hours of operation shall not extend after 1:00 am.